ImAbdollahzadeh/True-open-free-Type/README.md

 In my font_rasterizer source code, I have everything at hand too look at.
 As a side note, for later implementation of character filling, we need a way to signal our lines and curves.
 We need a flag for each line and curve to signal the engine what is the *direction* of the line or curve.
 You need to label them as being **UPWARD**, **DOWNWARD**, **RIGHTSIDE**, or **LEFTSIDE**.
 With this in mind, we would later be able to decide where to fill and where not to bother to fill in order to construct our face-type.

-I assume it is a bit misleading and unclear now, what I explained regarding labeling each line or curve for its direction, but believe me, there is no othe ways to decide where is **inside** a face-type and where is **outside**.
+I assume it is a bit misleading and unclear now, what I explained regarding labeling each line or curve for its direction, but believe me, there is no other ways to decide where is **inside** a face-type and where is **outside**.
 Fine details come in the next step.

 ## STEP 3: